Clean Air Rule

 Washington’s water supply, air quality, and infrastructure are at risk because of climate change.
 Ecology adopted a rule under our state’s Clean Air Act to reduce carbon pollution to do our part to help slow climate change.
 The Clean Air Rule regulates the businesses who are responsible for about two-thirds of carbon pollution in Washington, such as transportation, refining, and manufacturing.

-We are seeking comments on the carbon markets we are considering for the Clean Air Rule.
+We gathered feedback to help us determine which carbon markets to consider for the Clean Air Rule.
 A carbon market is a program designed to reduce greenhouse gas emissions through the trading of credits called allowances.

 Organizations covered by the rule are given several ways to comply.
 One way to comply is to obtain carbon credits (allowances) that come from an approved carbon market outside of Washington.
 The rule requires that we determine which markets to approve based on three criteria:

-Earlier this year we opened a survey to gather information about domestic and international carbon markets.
+Earlier this year we sent out a survey to gather information about domestic and international carbon markets.
 We used the responses, in addition to the criteria above, to develop an initial list of carbon markets to consider.

 Potential markets, or countries with markets, include:

 We gathered comments on the list, both online and at a listening session on Oct.
 2, 2017.
 You can read the comments we received online.
 No comments were given at the listening session, although you can watch the presentation by Ecology staff.